wntrblm/nox/docs/tutorial.rst

 For this point you can:

 * Read more docs, such as :doc:`usage` and :doc:`config`.
-* Give us feedback or contribute, see :doc:`contrib`.
+* Give us feedback or contribute, see :doc:`CONTRIBUTING`.

 Have fun! 💜